 WASHINGTON — House Democrats spent weeks presenting explosive testimony against President Trump on live television.
-And now, as the impeachment inquiry moves to its next phase, the question is whether they can turn those facts into a story that resonates with the American public.
+Now, as the inquiry moves to its next phase the question is whether they can turn those facts into a story that resonates with the American public.

 The prime responsibility for that sales pitch shifts from House Intelligence Committee Chairman Adam Schiff (D-Calif.) to House Judiciary Committee Chairman Jerry Nadler (D-N.Y.).

-And while the two congressmen are on the same page about how alarming they found Trump’s actions toward Ukraine, they come at the inquiry with different stylistic approaches — and different roles.
+And while both men are on the same page about how alarming they found Trump’s actions towards Ukraine, they come at the impeachment inquiry with different stylistic approaches — and different roles.

-Schiff’s job was to uncover Trump’s apparent attempts to extort politically motivated investigations from Ukraine.
-Nadler’s will be to convince the American public that Trump's actions warrant his removal.
+Schiff’s job was to uncover Trump’s apparent attempts extort politically motivated investigations from Ukraine.
+Nadler’s will be to convince the American public that what President Trump did deserves removing him from office.

-The Judiciary Committee will take the handoff on Wednesday after the House Intelligence Committee releases its report Tuesday night.
-Here are four key questions as we enter the next phase of the impeachment process.
+The House Judiciary Committee will take the handoff on Wednesday after the House Intelligence Committee releases its report Tuesday night.
+Here are four key questions as we enter the next phase.